 Choosing your chicken and keeping it juicily tender beneath some serious char

 With a seasoning this special, you need to be choosy about your chicken.
 Free-range, all-natural has to be your baseline.
-To build great taste from that solid foundation, bone-in, skin-on thighs are the way to go.
+To build great taste from that solid foundation, bone-in, skin-on thighs (not chicken breasts) are the way to go.

 The bones are a really grand heat conductor, which means they help with nicely even cooking — and they definitely boost the flavor of the thighs.
 Skin-on matters because you’ll be retaining all the wonderfully savory fat, and, at the same time, you’ll have the ideal surface for the blackening char that’s essential for Jamaican jerk chicken.

 And that tenderness comes from starting the chicken with some fairly low-and-slow frying in a stove-top skillet.
-The thighs get enough of that moderate heat to just cook them right through — so they’re ready for a fast, charring session under a very hot broiler / grill.
+The thighs get enough of that moderate heat to just cook them right through — so they’re ready for a fast, charring session under a very hot oven broiler or charcoal grill.

 Side dishes?
 There are lots of contenders for Jamaican jerk chicken.